-Electronic Vendor Financing Scheme (e-VFS): The buyers can easily upload the details of invoices raised by their respective vendors on SBI’s online platform that results in instant credit to vendor account.
+Electronic Vendor Financing Scheme (e-VFS): The buyers can easily upload the details of invoices raised by their respective vendors on SBI’s online platform which results in instant credit to the vendor account.

-Electronic Dealer Financing Scheme (e-DFS): Sellers make online requests to SBI’s online platform for debiting dealer’s account by providing details of invoices raised on their respective dealers that results in immediate credit to corporate seller’s account.
+Electronic Dealer Financing Scheme (e-DFS): Sellers make online requests to SBI’s online platform for debiting dealers’ accounts by providing details of invoices raised on their respective dealers that result in immediate credit to the corporate seller’s account.